 - In cases where custody is an issue, the parent will provide a copy of the court’s custodial order to be placed in the student’s OSR folder.
 If at any time, the information contained in the custodial order is changed, the parent will provide a copy of the new order.

 - Sacramental and Religious Instruction

-All children must take part in religious instruction and celebrations and will not be excused from participation.
+All children are encouraged to take part in all aspects of religious instruction and celebrations.
 We also encourage the children to attend Sunday Mass regularly with their parents, as the Mass is the very centre of our worship.